 Known as the leading provider of training for automotive programs for 53 years, the Universal Technical Institute is one of the best choices for students who want to earn a certificate or diploma in their chosen skills-trade field.
-This educational institution spread out to 12 campuses all over the country, with all of its three campuses found in California.
+This educational institution spreads out to 12 campuses all over the country, with three campuses found in California.

 Showcasing state-of-the-art industry facilities, strong partnership with industry leaders, and excellent training that align with the requirements of employers, students can be sure to acquire and gain knowledge and skills that are integral to their interests and field.
 They can be assured to be better trained and prepared before joining the workforce.

 Students can expect hands-on training at a faster pace, allowing them to earn money within a year or less.
 The school has a strong relationship with many employers from significant manufacturers, dealerships, and local shops.

 Their programs vary and are known for their quality education.
 Students can learn automotive technology, diesel technology, and welding technology, among many others.

 Brownson Technical School, located in Anaheim, California, is rooted in the back shop of Don Brown’s business in 1984, an HVAC and appliance repair instructor who shared his rich experience in the field to aspiring students.